Apache vs. PHP-FPM Bottleneck with Child Processes

-If the Apache server receives 20 requests, it immediately passes five of those requests to the available PHP-FPM child processes.
-After PHP-FPM processes those requests, Apache will pass another five requests to PHP-FPM.
+If the Apache server receives 20 requests, it immediately passes ten of those requests to the available PHP-FPM child processes.
+After PHP-FPM processes those requests, Apache will pass another ten requests to PHP-FPM.

 To solve this issue, you must configure Apache to allow enough server instances to handle the maximum number of PHP-FPM child processes.

 Set the Start Servers option in WHM’s Global Configuration interface (WHM >> Home >> Service Configuration >> Apache Configuration >> Global Configuration) to a value greater than or equal to the

 pm_max_children setting in WHM’s MultiPHP Manager interface (WHM >> Home >> Software >> MultiPHP Manager).